ABOUT: SCHOLARS ON THE CIRCLE

 Tinkham Veale University Center, Room 245, Case Western Reserve University

 Instructor: Michael Miller, Ph.D.

 In this course, we will consider some fundamental philosophical questions about art and art appreciation.
 Among these questions are the following: What makes something a work of art?
 Are aesthetic judgments objective, or are they simply a matter of personal preference?
 What is the relation between beauty and morality?
 Is aesthetic appreciation a purely sensory affair, or is it a kind of intellectual achievement?
 What makes an artwork good or bad, mediocre or a masterpiece?
 How important is tradition and technique to the creation of good art?
 Do works of art have multiple meanings, a single meaning, or no meaning at all?

 Gallery Highlights at the Cleveland Museum of Art

 Tuesdays, October 14 - November 18 -OR- Thursdays, October 16 - November 20

 1:00 PM - 2:00 PM

-The Cleveland Museum of Art (with all gallery tours meeting in the Atrium)
+The Cleveland Museum of Art (All gallery tours meet in the Atrium)